-Cargo is an online literary magazine that focuses on narrative and growth through travel and exploration.
+Cargo is an online literary magazine established in 2015 that focuses on narrative and growth through travel and exploration.
 We publish creative nonfiction, memoir, personal essay, poetry, book reviews, and visual art including photography —submissions that evoke a strong sense of character, setting, movement, and the internal journey.

 We believe in the power to dream.
 But dreamers often look behind, from whence they’ve come, and Cargo asks us to slow down and consider our past for a moment.
 Consider that it is waiting for us.